-The Careers and Pathways Office is located in the College Resource Centre and provides students with a range of material about courses and careers.
+The Careers and Pathways Office provides students with a range of material about courses and careers.
 In addition, our students are supported with career advice, Managed Individual Pathways (MIPS), subject selection advice and are given the opportunity to participate in Work Experience in Year 10.

 Students research their own Work Experience contacts to show they are committed to the task and want to perform this activity.